electric-sql/electric/docs/reference/architecture.md

 ## Schema evolution

-ElectricSQL is a relational system based on Postgres that syncs between Postgres and SQLite.
-Postgres and SQLite share a database schema.
+ElectricSQL is a relational system based on Postgres that syncs between Postgres and a local database.
+Postgres and the local database share a database schema.
 This schema is based on an exposed (["electrified"](../usage/data-modelling/electrification.md)) subset of the Postgres DDL schema.
 Electric streams changes to the schema into connected client applications over the satellite protocol.

 [![Schema evolution diagramme](./_images/schema-evolution.png)](./_images/schema-evolution.jpg)